qub-blesson/DeFog/README.md

 * Update the .ssh folder with the devices id_rsa and id_rsa.pub ssh keys Creating a ssh key documentation: ```https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows```

-If an issue us thrown regarding '\r' line endings, this is due to GitLab automatically converting line endings LF to CRLF.
-The line endings should be Unix (LF), consult git documentation to update the local git attributes to ensure the correct line endings are used.
-Additionally ensure a .git attributes file is present at the repository root with the following content:
+If an issue us thrown regarding '\r' line endings, this is due to GitLab automatically converting line endings LF to CRLF, this can mitigated by updating the config: `$ git config --global core.eol lf`.
+The line endings should be Unix (LF) format, consult git documentation to update the local git attributes to ensure the correct line endings are used.
 ```
 * text=auto
 *.txt text